 SHOULD I HIRE AN ATTORNEY TO ASSIST ME WITH ROTC DISENROLLMENT?

 Probably.
-While an attorney’s speaking role at a hearing will be more limited than at a criminal trial, an experienced lawyer can GREATLY assist you in preparing for the hearing, to include:
+While an attorney’s speaking role at a hearing will be more limited than at a criminal trial, an experienced military lawyer can GREATLY assist you in preparing for the hearing, to include:

 - File review, to ensure all relevant documents are included;